-Activities Pre-conditions 6.1.23.
-Evaluation and feed-back/adjust and continue (DSPR Jor) 6.1.24.
-200 youth will be enrolled in vocational training and business start-up courses.
-6.1.25.
-200 VT graduates and 50 skilled people whose business were disrupted will attend advanced business training course.
-6.1.26.
-200 VT graduates will get their business start-up kits.
-6.1.27.
-35 grants will be offered to skilled people who lost their income to recover their businesses.
-6.1.28.
-50% of grantees will meet together from time to time to share their experiences, difficulties and success (building networking mechanism to share human resources or clients -if needed- with grantees).
-(MECC Syr) 6.2.1 Cash for work are implemented for 225 households 6.2.2 Women self-help groups are mobilized and supported for 7 groups - Local stakeholders are supporting, 6.2.3 Small Business revolving funds are issued for 7 SHGs (LWF Syr) responding and participating in project activities Output 7: Education 7.1.1.
+Activities Pre-conditions (MECC Syr) 6.2.1 Cash for work are implemented for 225 households 6.2.2 Women self-help groups are mobilized and supported for 7 groups - Local stakeholders are supporting, 6.2.3 Small Business revolving funds are issued for 7 SHGs (LWF Syr) responding and participating in project activities Output 7: Education 7.1.1.
 Identifying schools with most urgent needs - Children and youth who are willing to 7.1.2.
 Identifying 300 / 200 most vulnerable students (Syrian refugees/host) attend school 7.1.3.
 Finalize list with school principles - Schools have been selected 7.1.4.
 Agreement with schools on number of students to be supported and amount per student - Schools willing to cooperate and 7.1.5.
 Payment to be done directly to school confidentiality safeguarded 7.1.6.
 Signing contracts with selected schools - Stable security situation 7.1.7.
 Collecting all required student documents and educational records 7.1.8.
 M&E 7.1.9.
 Final report, home visits, interviews, lessons learned (MECC Leb & Syr) - qualified teachers selected as well as 7.2.1.
 Support programs to enhance the academic abilities of children and youth at all levels are offered to join schools or institutes that are ready to cooperate enter universities (DSPR Leb) with ACT member in implementing the 7.2.2.
 200 students (grades 9 and 12) enrolled in remedial classes in private institutes (MECC Syr) program 7.2.3.
-Distribution of 500 school kits to children (LWF Syr) - special education curriculum 7.3.1.
-Rehabilitation of 3 non-functioning schools (LWF Syr) - Approval received of MoE Syria 7.3.2.
-Rehabilitation of 3 non-functioning schools with dignified WASH facilities ,

-Activities Pre-conditions 7.3.3.
-Provision of classroom furniture and teaching & learning materials to 3 rehabilitated schools (FCA) - Host government policies remain stable for the emergency response Outcome 8: Capacity Building - Ensure the availability of loans in order 8.1.1.
+Distribution of 550 school kits to children (LWF Syr) - special education curriculum 7.2.4.
+300 conflict-affected children (6-8 yo) access educational activities (daily mini meals) LWF Syr - Approval received of MoE Syria 7.3.1.
+Rehabilitation of 3 non-functioning schools (LWF Syr) - Host government policies remain stable 7.3.2.
+Rehabilitation of 3 non-functioning schools with dignified WASH facilities for the emergency response 7.3.3.
+Provision of classroom furniture and teaching & learning materials to 3 rehabilitated schools (FCA) Outcome 8: Capacity Building - Ensure the availability of loans in order 8.1.1.
 Select targeted communities and beneficiaries, formulate voluntary teams to facilitate receiving 8.1.2.
 Build terms of reference for voluntary teams and determine the training needs of voluntary teams loans 8.1.3.
 Build and select training materials and locations - Ensure participation of concerned 8.1.4.
 Plan for and conduct training programs bodies such as VTC's, Ministry of 8.1.5.
 Evaluation and feed back Agriculture in the program.

+Activities Pre-conditions

 8.1.6.
-Adjust and continue (DSPR Jor) - Cooperation with related bodies whom dealing with SME Loans
+Adjust and continue (DSPR Jor) - Cooperation with related bodies whom

+dealing with SME Loans